-A. HAZARD MITIGATION GRANT PROGRAM (HMGP) - FEMA SECTION 404
+6. HAZARD MITIGATION GRANT PROGRAM (HMGP) - FEMA SECTION 404

 The Federal Emergency Management Agency's (FEMA) Hazard Mitigation Grant Program (HMGP) helps communities implement hazard mitigation activities following a Presidential Major Disaster Declaration.
 HMGP funding is used to provide protection to undamaged parts of a facility or to prevent or reduce damages caused by future disasters.
-HMGP is managed by the State under funding provided for in the Stafford Act.
+HMGP is managed by the State under funding provided for in Section 404 of the Stafford Act.
 The entire state - not just presidentially declared counties - may qualify for HMGP mitigation projects.
 The State receives a percentage of the total federal share of the declared disaster damage amount, which it uses to fund projects anywhere in the State, regardless of where the declared disaster occurred or the disaster type.

 The cost share for HMGP is 75% federal with a 25% non-federal or County match.
 The County's share is projected at the beginning of the application process, and funding sources are identified before the application is submitted.
 In addition to some special funds (non-general funds) being used for the local match, the County also set aside \$4 million in anticipation of the local share requirement.
-The balance on this amount is monitored regularly, and to date this amount is still sufficient for all pending applications and awarded projects.

-The following table shows the estimated balance of the Resiliency Set Aside as \$1.6 million as of 5/21/20:
+The following table shows the estimated balance of the Resiliency Set Aside as \$1.6 million as of 7/8/20: